GeorgeSittas/map-coloring/README.md

 ./genmap <n_countries> [<uncolperc> [<density> [<seed> [colornum]]]]
 ```

-In order to activate the _optional_ arguments, one must provide them in the order seen above.
+In order to pass the _optional_ arguments, one must provide them in the order seen above.

 - \<n_countries\> : number of countries in the map
 - \<uncolperc\> : percentage (0 to 100) of uncolored countries in the map (default: 100)